The Bull's Head, Barnes

-The Bull's Head, also known as "The Bull", is a pub in Barnes situated within the London Borough of Richmond upon Thames, England.
-It hosts live music in an attached music room that has a capacity for 80 people.
+The Bull's Head, also known as The Bull, is a pub in Barnes in the London Borough of Richmond upon Thames, England.
+It hosts live music in an attached music room that has a seated capacity of 70 people.

-Overlooking the river Thames in the south west London suburb of Barnes, it was one of the first and most important jazz venues in Britain.
+Overlooking the river Thames, it was one of the first and most important jazz venues in Britain.
 The Bull's original music room was opened at the same time as Ronnie Scott's Jazz Club and became known as the "suburban Ronnie Scott's".
+The front entrance is located on The Terrace with a side entrance on Barnes High Street.

 History

 The pub itself dates from at least the 17th century and the present building was constructed in 1846, the pub having been purchased in 1831 by what became Young's Brewery.

 1959–2012

 The Bull opened as a jazz venue in 1959 and, under the management of Albert Tolley, became an important venue for major UK and visiting international jazz musicians during the 1960s.
 The first gig was in November that year.

 In 1982, Dan Fleming took over the premises and the venue continued to flourish with its jazz roster.
 Fleming added blues and rock acts to its listings, a policy which continues to this day.

 The venue featured in Martin Scorsese's History of the Blues (2003).

 The music room was refurbished with sponsorship from Yamaha in 2006 and was renamed "The Yamaha Room".
 In 2009 the Bull celebrated fifty years as a venue.